Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Added - Command to start all trackers at once.
     Added - Support importing .trc files from Sports2D.
     Added - Capture trigger via UDP.
-    Added - Menu to unload annotations from the active video or camera screen.
     Improved - Export: restored the export of trajectories to text in GnuPlot format.
     Improved - Export: allow saving of annotations from the capture screen.
     Improved - Player: continue playback after a jump if we were playing.
     Improved - Tracking: improved performances with parallel tracking.
     Improved - Tracking: fixed sub pixel precision in template matching algorithm.
     Improved - Tracking: use parabolic fit for refinement in template matching algorithm.
+    Improved - Annotations: new menus to manage annotations (unload, save as default, reload).
     Improved - Annotations: changing the style of a drawing now automatically changes the style preset for the tool.
     Improved - Annotations: angle tool now has an option to show the full circle.
     Improved - Annotations: angle tool now has an arrow showing the direction in which the angle is measured.